scala/docs.scala-lang/_overviews/contribute/documentation.md

 and more

 Please read [Add New Guides/Tutorials][add-guides] through before embarking on changes.
-The site uses the [Jekyll](https://jekyllrb.com/) markdown engine so you will need to follow the instructions to get that running as well.
+The site uses the [Jekyll](https://jekyllrb.com/) markdown engine, so you will need to follow the instructions to get that running as well.

 ### Updating scala-lang.org